gatsbyjs/gatsby/docs/docs/sourcing-from-gentics-mesh.md

 ### Getting content on the page

-For the purpose of this guide I've removed all the layout, SEO, link or other components in the Gatsby starter.
-The components are still there and 99% of users will likely want to put them back in once they understand what's happening in the code.
+For the purpose of this guide I've removed all the layout, SEO, link or other components in the Gatsby starter `index.js` file.
 Open the index file located at `src/pages/index.js` and replace the content with this code:

 ```javascript:title=src/pages/index.js
 import React from "react"